-- (D) The Front Bulkhead must be securely integrated into the Frame.
-As a minimum, the Front Bulkhead must be supported by Frame Members on both the left and right sides of the Frame within 50.8 m (2 in) of the topmost surface of the Front Bulkhead. - (E) Monocoque Frames require an approved Safety Equivalency Form, per Section 3.3.2.
+(D) Monocoque construction requires an approved Structural Equivalency Form, per Section 3.3.2.
 The form must demonstrate that the design is equivalent to a welded Frame in terms of energy dissipation, yield and ultimate strengths in bending, buckling and tension.

-3.3.6.2 Impact Attenuator
+3.3.6.3 Impact Attenuator

-- (A) The Impact Attenuator must be capable of decelerating the car within an acceptable limit. - (B) The Impact Attenuator must be installed forward of the Front Bulkhead. - (C) The Impact Attenuator must be at least 150 mm (5.9 in) long, with it's length oriented along the fore/aft axis of the Frame. - (D) The Impact Attenuator must be at least 100 mm (3.9 in) high and 200 mm (7.8 in) wide for a minimum distance of 150 mm (5.9 in) forward of the Front Bulkhead. - (E) The Impact Attenuator must be attached securely and directly to the Front Bulkhead such that it cannot penetrate the Front Bulkhead in the event of an impact.
+- (A) The Impact Attenuator must be installed forward of the Front Bulkhead. - (B) The Impact Attenuator must be at least 150 mm (5.9 in) long, with its length oriented along the fore/aft axis of the Frame. - (C) The Impact Attenuator must be at least 100 mm (3.9 in) high and 200 mm (7.8 in) wide for a minimum distance of 150 mm (5.9 in) forward of the Front Bulkhead. - (D) The Impact Attenuator must be attached securely and directly to the Front Bulkhead such that it cannot penetrate the Front Bulkhead in the event of an impact.
 The use of adhesive tape and/or Dzus type fasteners is prohibited.
 The Impact Attenuator shall not be attached to the vehicle by being part of non-structural bodywork.
+The attachment of the Impact Attenuator must be constructed to provide an adequate load path for transverse and vertical loads, in the event of off-center and off-axis impacts.